-About Art and Design in Providence
+About Art in Providence

 The culture of Providence is informed by two very different sources, the locals and the academic community.
 Native Providence residents often trace ancestry back to of Italian, Portuguese, or Irish descent, individuals who came to the port city to work in the burgeoning industrial sector.
 The academic contingent flocks to Rhode Island for its wealth of higher education institutions and progressive thought.
 Each fall, thousands of eager students descend on the city to attend Brown University, RISD, Providence College, and Johnson & Wales, bringing their own heritage and adding to the culture.
 Their political thought, artistic interests, and cultural leanings blend with and enhance the city’s character.